Eco-friendly ideas for the home that could save you money

 Invest in a new boiler

-Generally speaking, the newer the boiler, the more efficient and cost-effective it will be to run, says Checkatrade, with new boilers generally about 90%+ efficient compared with some older boilers, which can be as little as 50% efficient.
+Generally speaking, the newer the boiler, the more efficient and cost-effective it will be to run.
+Checkatrade suggests that new boilers tend to be at least 90% efficient, compared with older boilers, which can be less than 50% efficient.

-"The big win there is that you should see noticeable savings on your energy bills," Chekatrade says.
-And the savings are bigger than you might expect, with a new A-rated energy-efficient boiler saving you up to £840 per year on your energy bills, according to British Gas.
-Meanwhile, Go.Compare estimates that a new boiler could add about 4% to your property's value.
+Installing a new boiler will mean you'll need to run it for less time to achieve a warmer home, lowering your energy bills at the same time.
+And the savings are bigger than you might expect.
+Switching to a more energy-efficient boiler can save you up to £580 per year on your bills, according to iHeat.
+Meanwhile, Go.Compare estimates that a new boiler could add about 4% to your home's value.

 Install a smart thermostat

 A smart thermostat is a clever device that allows you to control your home’s heating from your smartphone, with models offering all sorts of options, from multi-room control to geofencing and draught detection.
-They are not cheap though (typically between £100-£250), and Money Saving Expert says it all depends on how and why you use them as to whether they make a good investment.
+They are not cheap, though (typically between £100 and £250), and Money Saving Expert says it all depends on how and why you use one, as to whether it makes a good investment.

-If you have a set routine the savings are probably not great, while those who regularly get home at different times could really notice the savings.
+If you have a set routine, the savings probably won't be noticable, while those who regularly get home at different times could really see the savings.
 That said, according to two independent studies, smart thermostats can, on average, save customers between 10% and 12% per year.

 Switch to LED bulbs

-According to the Power Cost Calculator, incandescent bulbs cost up to six times more to run than LEDs.
-So replacing your bulbs is a quick, affordable and simple way of improving your home's energy efficiency and reducing your energy bills.
+Plus, according to the Power Cost Calculator, incandescent bulbs cost up to six times more to run than LEDs, so replacing your bulbs is a quick, affordable and simple way of improving your home's energy efficiency and reducing your energy bills.

 Consider smart lighting